Libensemble/libensemble/README.rst

     pip3 install .

-The examples and tests are set up to be run from the source distribution.
+The examples and tests are set up to be run from the source distribution and do not currently require the libEnsemble package to be installed.

+Note: Conda can also be used for simple fast installation using mpich (see conda/conda-install-deps.sh).
+This is probably the fastest approach for a clean installation from scratch as conda can install both the Python and non-Python dependencies - see conda directory for dependent packages/instructions.
+However, to use an existing MPI, care must be taken to ensure the installed packages do not install their own MPI dependencies - this may not be trivial.
+In particular,  mpi4py should be configured to point to your systems MPI if that already exists.
+This can be checked by locating the mpi.cfg file in the mpi4py installation.
+TravisCI testing has also been configured to use Conda (combined with pip to work with multiple MPI libraries) with the `Miniconda <https://conda.io/docs/install/quick.html>`_ distribution.

 Testsuite